malpa222/portfolio/_pages/personal.md

 1. What are the main use cases of Go?
 2. How does Go compare to other back-end programming languages, like PHP or Node.js?
 3. What are secure development guidelines for Go?
-4. How is Go handling E2E encryption? (?)

 ## Research strategies